choonkeat/choonkeat.github.io/_posts/2019-10-07-code-usability.md

 The first step is admitting you have a problem.

 What's the next step?
 A function signature search perhaps?
-A bit out of the way, but more importantly, it needs precision to yield results [fail example](https://klaftertief.github.io/elm-search/?q=Json.Decode.Decoder%20a%20-%3E%20String%20-%3E%20a) vs [success example](https://klaftertief.github.io/elm-search/?q=Decoder%20a%20-%3E%20String%20-%3E%20Result%20Error%20a).
+A bit out of the way, but more importantly, it needs precision to yield results [fail example](https://klaftertief.github.io/elm-search/?q=Json.Decode.Decoder%20a%20-%3E%20String%20-%3E%20a) vs [success example](https://klaftertief.github.io/elm-search/?q=Json.Decode.Decoder%20a%20->%20String%20->%20Result%20Error%20a).

+_"Can any function from any module that can receive this Shape value, along with any other arguments, please stand forward?
+Curried functions in the current closure?"_

 Maybe something for the code editor community to think about.